Overview

 **Group Assignments**

-webhook for each student in that group.
+When a student submits to a group assignment, Canvas will send a `submission_created` webhook for *each student in that group*.
 The tool provider need only respond to one of these webhooks per group.

 Canvas will copy any originality reports created for a group submission to every other student in the same group.
 Canvas will also propagate edits to any originality reports for a group submission to every other student in the same group.

-that identifies what group a submission belongs to.
+The `submission_created` and `subission_updated` webhooks each contain a `group_id` that identifies what group a submission belongs to.
 Tool providers may use this value to make sure they only create one originality report per group.

 **End-User License Agreement Verification**